cucy/learnlanguage/go/books/go system program.md

 9: GOROUTINES - BASIC FEATURES

 - About goroutines
+  - Concurrency and parallelism
 - The sync Go packages
+  - A simple example
+    - Creating multiple goroutines
+  - Waiting for goroutines to finish their jobs
+    - Creating a dynamic number of goroutines
+  - About channels
+    - Writing to a channel
+    - Reading from a channel
+    - Explaining h1s.go
 - Pipelines
 - A better version of wc.go
+  - Calculating totals
+  - Doing some benchmarking
 - Exercises
 - Summary